 Kasya O'Connor Grant

-PhD in Public History
+PhD in World History

 Kasya O’Connor Grant earned her B.A. in American Studies with a concentration in Education Policy from Kenyon College in 2016.
 She went on to spend several years as an educator before returning to school.
 Kasya’s research interests include the construction of public memory, identity, inherited trauma and violence, and how these concepts inform adolescent education